quantumlib/unitary/docs/unitary/physics_terms.md

 If you are already familiar with quantum computing terms, have used cirq, or come from a physics background, the terms in the Unitary may feel a bit unfamiliar.
-They are meant to connect quantum concepts to traditional programming contructs, such as "if/then".
+They are meant to connect quantum concepts to traditional programming constructs, such as "if/then".

 The following is a table that connects physics terms to cirq and unitary terms.